yabinmeng/dseansible/README.md

 ## DSE Install/Upgrade Framework

 This framework is based on Ansible playbook.
-Following the Ansible [best practice principles](http://docs.ansible.com/ansible/playbooks_best_practices.html), the framework playbook directory structure is as below:
+Following the Ansible [best practice principles](http://docs.ansible.com/ansible/playbooks_best_practices.html), the framework playbook directory structure is designed as below.
+Please note that this is just a starting point of this framework andl the directory structure may be subject to future changes.

 ```
 ├── ansible.cfg